wiseman-timelord/Desktop-264-Capture/README.md

 ### Requirements
 - Windows 8.1-10 - PClaude Sonnet assessed compatibility ranges, testing on Windows 10.
-- Python 3.7-3.12 - Claude Sonnet assessed compatibility ranges, testing on v3.12.x
+- Python 3.7-3.12 - Claude Sonnet assessed compatibility ranges, testing on v3.12.x.
+- Powershell v5.1+ - Because of the command in the batch for re-sizing the Command Prompt.

 ### Instructions
 Instructions are as follows...